Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

    - The **Vertices** are the npm libraries as well as their **Maintainers**
    - **Edges** connect one library to another in a **uses** or **used_by** relationship
    - **Edges** also connect the **Maintainers** to each **Library** they maintain
-   - Currently there isn't a **knows** Edge from one Maintainer to another within a Library.
+   - Currently there isn't a **knows** Edge from one Maintainer to another within a Library
+   - see file data/gremlin/gremlin_load_file.txt

 5) Load the Azure CosmosDB/Graph database, **npm collection** from the generated Gremlin statements.